print-shanice/MeetLah-/README.md

 ## 📖 How to Use

 ### Creating Your First Calendar
-1. Sign up or log in with Google/Facebook
+1. Sign up or log in with Google
 2. Click "Create New Calendar" in the sidebar
 3. Give your calendar a name
 4. Share the invite code with friends!